dsccommunity/xPSDesiredStateConfiguration/README.md

 ## Functions

 ### Publish-ModuleToPullServer

 Publishes a 'ModuleInfo' object(s) to the pullserver module repository or user provided path.
 It accepts its input from a pipeline so it can be used in conjunction with Get-Module as Get-Module <ModuleName> | Publish-Module

 ### Publish-MOFToPullServer

 Publishes a 'FileInfo' object(s) to the pullserver configuration repository.
-Its accepts FileInfo input from a pipeline so it can be used in conjunction with Get-ChildItem .*.mof | Publish-MOFToPullServer
+It accepts FileInfo input from a pipeline so it can be used in conjunction with Get-ChildItem .*.mof | Publish-MOFToPullServer

 ## Versions